chiachil/YogaRoom/README.md

 # YogaRoom (English) 🧘🏻‍♀️

 YogaRoom is a yoga practice tool website that aims to assist yogi / yogini with their practice at home.
-Built during the pandemic of COVID-19, YogaRoom brings the experience from offline to online and is designed to make yoga practice more personal, comfortable and convenient through a set of online tools, such as `Sequence Builder`, `Visual and Auditory Guidance`, and `Save Feature`.
+Built during the pandemic of COVID-19, YogaRoom brings the experience from offline to online and is designed with great UX to make yoga practice more personal, comfortable and convenient through a set of online tools, such as `Sequence Builder`, `Visual and Auditory Guidance`, and `Save Feature`.

 ## Content of Table